-To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day in the year.
-Mérida experiences very significant seasonal variation in monthly rainfall.
+To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
+Mérida experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Mérida.
 The most rain falls during the 31 days centered around September 19, with an average total accumulation of 5.4 inches.

-The least rain falls around March 9, with and average total accumulation of 0.7 inches.
+The least rain falls around March 9, with an average total accumulation of 0.7 inches.

 Average Monthly Rainfall

 The length of the day in Mérida varies over the course of the year.
 In 2017, the shortest day is December 21, with 10 hours, 52 minutes of daylight; the longest day is June 21, with 13 hours, 25 minutes of daylight.

 The earliest sunrise is at 5:51 AM on April 1, and the latest sunrise is 1 hour, 8 minutes later at 6:59 AM on October 28.
 The earliest sunset is at 5:15 PM on November 26, and the latest sunset is 2 hours, 28 minutes later at 7:44 PM on July 4.